tosdr/tosback-versions/Cloudant/Privacy Policy.md

 *   **Visitor information**
     We register individuals visiting our sites and locations (name, identification and business contact information) and use camera supervision for reasons of security and safety of persons and belongings, as well as for regulatory purposes.
 *   **Marketing**
     Most information we collect about you comes from our direct interactions with you.
 When you register for an event we may collect information (online or offline) in relation to the event organization, and during an event, such as participation in sessions and survey results.
 We combine the personal information we collect to develop aggregate analysis and business intelligence for conducting our business and for marketing purposes.
 You can choose to receive information by email, telephone or postal mail about our products and services.
 When visiting our websites or using our services we may provide you with personalized information.
-You can always opt-out from receiving personalized communication from IBM by submitting an opt-out request form.
+You can always opt out from receiving personalized communication from IBM by submitting an opt-out request form.
 For subscriptions, please follow the unsubscribe instructions provided at the bottom of each email.
 More information can be found in the IBM Online Privacy Statement.

 Where we reference that we use your personal information in connection with a request, order, transaction or agreement (or preparing for the same), or to provide you with services that you requested (such as a website), we do this because it is necessary for the performance of an agreement with you.